-The ghost of the 1962 Hospital Plan continues to haunt Morecambe Bay.
-This is in relation to the current organisation of acute hospital services and their relationship to medical education.
-It remains a recurrent issue throughout a series of major scandals and subsequent reports into the management of services stretching back decades.
-Moreover, the division of services and training across hospital sites continues to pose organisational difficulties, coupled with problems around the personal mobility of medical students across clinical placements and during the modern programme of foundation and specialty training.
-Whilst concentration, rationalisation and centralisation offer clear economies of scale in the organisation of acute hospital services, comparable dilemmas with the ‘Westmorland question’ of local access and treatment beyond urban centres remain unanswered.
-It was these same questions which stymied unification on a single site more than fifty years ago and were crucial in preventing the proposed medical school from being realised then.
-They continue to limit the visible horizons for the architects of the NHP.
-Current health leaders would do well to bear these histories of ‘sedimented governance’ in mind given their longevity.
+The ghost of the 1962 Hospital Plan continue to haunt Morecambe Bay in the current organisation of acute hospital services and their relationship to medical education.
+Its spectre is evident in major scandals and reports into the management of services over decades.
+The division of services and training across hospital sites continues to pose organisational difficulties, coupled with problems around the mobility of medical students across clinical placements and foundation and specialty training.
+Whilst concentration, rationalisation and centralisation offer economies of scale, comparable dilemmas with the ‘Westmorland question’ of local access remain unanswered.
+It was this same question which stymied unification fifty years ago and was crucial in preventing the proposed medical school from being realised.
+This tension continues to limit the visible horizons for the architects of the NHP.
+Current health leaders would do well to bear these histories of ‘sedimented governance’ in mind given that these are the foundations upon which they are building.

 Correspondence to: